tainacan/blocksy-tainacan/tainacan-blocksy/readme.txt

 == Changelog ==

+= 0.4.2 =
+- Fixes customizer shortcut links
+- Redirects collection breadcrumb in case cover page is enabled
+- Checks default view mode value from global settings in items related to this.
+- Adds TainacanIcon font separately to prepare for Tainacan 1.0.0 way of using it.

 = 0.4.1 =
 * Fixes css error on Item template when sided layout is used and document and attachments are separated